LibardiFelipe/SeleniumStealth.NET/README.md

 # SeleniumStealth .NET

 This is the .NET version of the **SeleniumStealth** python library with a few personal tweaks.
-It basicly injects some javascript code before the page loads up, hiding **almost every trace** of automation that could be found.
+It basically injects some javascript code before the page loads up, hiding **almost every trace** of automation that could be found.

 # How to use